-Windsor police chief says backlash from viral video of pepper spray incident caused him to fire officer
+Windsor police chief says backlash from viral video of pepper-spray incident caused him to fire officer

 “Lt.
 Nazario took certain actions that created where we got to and I think we’ll let the courts work that part of it out,” Riddle said.

 He said the department opened an internal incident report on Dec.
-8 and concluded the investigation on Jan.
+8 and concluded the investigation Jan.
 28. Disciplinary measures were taken, Riddle said, but he declined to specify them, saying it was a personnel matter.

 Policeman fired amid call from Va. governor for investigation into pepper-spraying of Black Army officer

-But Gutierrez was not terminated until Sunday, after the video had become public and caused a national outcry, joining the broad debate about racial equity as Minneapolis police officer Derek Chauvin is on trial for last year’s killing of George Floyd.
+But Gutierrez was not fired until Sunday, after the video had become public and caused a national outcry, joining the broad debate about racial equity as fired Minneapolis police officer Derek Chauvin is on trial in last year’s killing of George Floyd.

-“As this thing kind of gathered legs and became viral I personally felt there was no way he could continue to serve our community,” Riddle said.
+“As this thing kind of gathered legs and became viral, I personally felt there was no way he could continue to serve our community,” Riddle said.
 He did not directly answer questions about whether Gutierrez’s actions alone should have been enough for dismissal.

-But he said the officer’s heated comments to Nazario were “not how it’s done … That was inexcusable.
+But he said the officer’s heated comments to Nazario were “not how it’s done. . . .
+That was inexcusable.
 It made me mad.”

 Crocker, the other officer, was a different case, Riddle said.
-He had graduated from police academy training in October and was still in “field training,” he said.
+He had graduated from police academy training in October and was still in “field training,” the chief said.
 Gutierrez was supervising him and should have set a better example, Riddle said.

 Riddle praised Crocker for showing proper instincts during the standoff.

-“If you watch the video, you see several times where officer Crocker makes an effort to deescalate,” he said.
+“If you watch the video, you see several times where Officer Crocker makes an effort to de-escalate,” he said.
 “That is somebody right there who has the making of being a policeman.”

 Adding that “I’ve known Daniel since he was 14,” Riddle said that after further training, Crocker “will continue to serve this community well.
 This was a teaching moment.”